 From the speech of the President of the Kyrgyz Republic Sooronbai Jeenbekov on February 21, 2019 during the meeting with residents of Suzak district of Jalal-Abad region.

-THE CHAIRMAN OF THE MANAGEMENT BOARD OF OJSC “GUARANTEE FUND” MALIK ABAKROV: SUPPORTING REGIONAL ENTREPRENEURS IS A MAJOR PRIORITY
+The CHAIRMAN OF THE MANAGEMENT BOARD OF ThE OJSC “GUARANTEE FUND” MALIK ABAKIROV: SUPPORT FOR REGIOANL ENTREPRENEURS IS THE MAJOR PRIORITY

-According to data, over the past year, the authorized capital has increased from 582 million KGS to 1.132 billion KGS, an increase of 195%, 946 guarantees were issued and showed an increase of 226% compared with figures for 2018.
+According to him, over the past year, the authorized capital increased from 582 million KGS to 1,132 million KGS, an increase of 195%, 946 guarantees were allocated and showed an increase of 226% compared to 2018.

 OJSC “GUARANTEE FUND” TARGET GROUP